cashflowy/switchless/readme.md

 - update List of Contents.mdx files
 - update version - in package.json
 - npm install - to update the packagelock version
-- npm run build - this is the build that is published to npm
 - commit code
 - npm publish
 - update Change Log